Self-drive boats in the Rideau Canal region

 On the east side of the Great Lakes, just above Lake Ontario, take an adventure of a lifetime cruise.

-The Rideau Canal is the perfect destination for nature and outdoor lovers with great fishing, hiking, biking and bird-watching.
-For the active and sporty you have paddle boating, canoeing, swimming and even jet-skiing.
+The Rideau Canal is the perfect destination for nature and outdoor lovers.
+It offers great fishing, hiking, biking, and bird-watching.
+For the active and sporty, there is paddle boating, canoeing, swimming, and even jet-skiing.

-The canal is a slack water system and uses the waters of two rivers, the Rideau and the Cataraqui, as well as the Lower, Big and Upper Rideau lakes.
+The canal is a slack water system that uses the waters of two rivers, the Rideau and the Cataraqui, and the Lower, Big and Upper Rideau lakes.

 The canal was constructed in 1832.
-It is 202 kilometres (126 miles) long with 47 manually operated locks and connects Ottowa to Kingston via Smiths Falls, Merrickville, Westport and Newboro.
+It is 202 kilometres (126 miles) long and has 47 manually operated locks.
+It connects Ottowa to Kingston via Smiths Falls, Merrickville, Westport, and Newboro.

-Now the canal is only used by pleasure boats and what a grand destination!
+Now, pleasure boats only use the canal, and what a grand destination!

 The Rideau Canal is a UNESCO World Heritage Site and also a National Historic Site of Canada.